 Our souls are hungry for something larger than ourselves.
 We are hungry to be part of something that has meaning.
 Hungry to contribute to making a difference in a positive fashion.

 We don't have to have an impact globally, we need only to make a difference in our own small world.
-The world only you and your brotherhood of teammates understand across those lines into a world of competition most people only dream of.
+The team only you and your brotherhood of teammates understand across those lines into a world of competition most people only dream of.

 We pour our hearts out with our effort not only to find joy in spite of difficulties, but in the midst of them.